Outlook 2020: Private equity

 Low interest rates and elevated public market valuations have been widely touted as potential headwinds to traditional asset classes in 2020.
 The backdrop has contributed to the rise in interest in private equity.
 In addition, private equity is positively aligned with another prevalent investor issue – environmental, social and governance (ESG) risks – due to its longer holding periods and greater control over investments.

-As a result, it comes as no surprise to us that investor interest in private equity is currently strong, and is set to remain so.
+As a result, it comes as no surprise to us that investor interest in private equity is currently strong, and is set to remain so for the coming year.
 According to private markets specialist Preqin, 79% of investors in private equity expect to increase their allocation to the asset class over the next five years.

 However, while there is always some cyclicality in fund-raising activity, we also believe private equity is on a long-term growth trend, and there seems to be little that will stop it.
 Private equity has long been an important contributor to value creation in the real economy and for investors’ portfolios alike.
 It plays a key role in transforming businesses and creating new, fast-growing companies.
 Private equity can also smooth generational transitions; the successful transfer of a firm from a retiring generation to a younger one.
 It can also better align the interests of investors with portfolio managers, via capital commitments from the latter (which are rising).